noahbrenner/curriculum/JavaScript/Core/basics/truthy-falsy-gotchas.md

 null==false //false
 ```

 *null* and *undefined* are special and not equal to anything but themselves.
+They can be _coerced_ to boolean values, but when _compared_ will behave differently.

 ..And there are many more of these strange cases so watch out!